 Information for Prospective Students

 - The Department of Economics is home to over 50 faculty and approximately 130 enrolled graduate students.
-Members of the faculty interact with students at weekly bagel hours, weekly seminars and are readily available to meet with students.
-Each week the department invites faculty members, visiting scholars and students to hold seminars in International Economics, Industrial Relations, Microeconomic Theory, Macroeconomics, Finance, Econometrics, Development and Population Research.
+Members of the faculty interact with students at weekly bagel hours and weekly seminars, and are readily available to meet with students outside of class.
+Each week the department invites faculty members, visiting scholars and students to hold seminars in Behavioral Economics, International Economics, Industrial Relations, Industrial Organization, Microeconomic Theory, Macroeconomics, Finance, Econometrics, Development and Political Economy.

 Course of Study

 - The Ph.D.
 Program is a five-year, full-time program.
 The department does not offer a Master’s Degree and students are not permitted to work outside of the university while enrolled.
 The first two years of study are devoted to coursework and preparation for the General Examination.
 In the third, fourth and fifth years students are not required to take classes, but are required to become Assistant Instructors within the department and continue work on their dissertation.

 - Applications are available from the Graduate Admission Office online: Application for Graduate Admissions.
 Please see our page on Admissions for more information on application procedures and frequently asked questions.
 Generally:

 December 31 is the deadline for all applicants.

 Admission decisions are emailed to all applicants no later than March 15.
 April 15 is the deadline for admitted students to reply to the offer.
 If your reply is not received by April 15, each department thereafter has discretion to rescind the offer of admission and financial aid if enrollment and/or financial resources have been exceeded.